 Bug fix release.

-- Drop support for Python 3.3 as it reached end of life in September 2017.
+- Drop support for Python 3.3 and 3.4, as both has reached end of life.

 - Add support for Python 3.6 and 3.7.
 No changes was required, but the test suite now runs on these versions too.

 collections.
 This fixes a deprecation warning on Python 3.7 and prepares for Python 3.8.